 Rear and Side Yards: LAMC Section 12.14 C.2 requires rear and side yards to conform to the requirements of the R4 Zone for buildings erected and used for residential purposes.
 The R4 Zone requires rear yards of a minimum of 15 feet, and requires one additional foot in the width of the rear yard for each additional story above the 3rd story; and side yards of a minimum of 5 feet, and requires one additional foot in the width of the required side yards for each additional story above the 2nd story.
-The Project is a 5story mixed-use building containing a ground floor with supportive service offices, gradelevel parking, and residential units, and the upper Levels 2 through 5 are comprised of residential units.
-Given all levels of the project would be utilized in whole or in part by residential uses, the Project would therefore be required to provide a 17-foot rear yard setback and 8-foot side yard setbacks.
-The West Adams - Baldwin Hills - Leimert Implementation Overlay ("CPIO") Section III-2.D.1(a) allows a maximum 2-foot side yard setback for a mixed-use project on a corner lot for Pedestrian Amenities.
-However, the Los Angeles Department of Water and Power ("LADWP") requires a transformer to be located within this side yard, with a depth of 21 feet to remain clear for access.
-The Applicant has requested three Waivers of Development Standards for reduced yards. and proposes a 5-foot rear yard setback in lieu of the 17 feet otherwise required, a 5foot westerly side yard setback in lieu of the 8 feet otherwise required, and a maximum 21-foot easterly setback to accommodate the transformer area in lieu of the maximum 2 feet otherwise required by the CPIO.
-Strict compliance with the yard requirements would reduce the buildable lot area by 2 feet for the rear yard and 3 feet for the westerly side yard, and would require the floor plan to be reconfigured to accommodate a transformer at another location, thereby limiting the buildable area for new development and reducing the number and range of units that could be developed.
+The Project is a 4story residential building containing a ground floor with residential supportive service uses.
+Given all levels of the project would be utilized in whole or in part by residential uses, the Project would therefore be required to provide a 16-foot rear yard setback and 7-foot side yard setbacks.
+The Applicant has requested two Waivers of Development Standards for reduced yards, and proposes a 5-foot rear yard setback in lieu of the 16 feet otherwise required, and a 5-foot northerly and southerly side yard setback in lieu of the 87 feet otherwise required.
+Strict compliance with the yard requirements would reduce the buildable lot area by 11 feet for the rear yard and 4 feet for the northerly and southerly side yards, thereby limiting the buildable area for new development and reducing the number and range of units that could be developed.
 The requested waivers allow the developer to reduce setback requirements so the affordable housing units can be constructed and the overall space dedicated to residential uses is increased.
-By waiving these development standards, the developer will not be physically precluded from constructing the proposed development with 54 dwelling units including 53 affordable units.
+By waiving these development standards, the developer will not be physically precluded from constructing the proposed development with 64 dwelling units including 63 affordable units.